 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
-The law doesn’t require you to replace your air conditioner.
+You aren’t required by law to replace your air conditioner.
 Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.

-The ideal option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment can be more efficient and present you superior comfort, helping to decrease your energy costs.
+The ideal option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment can be more efficient and present you superior comfort, helping to lower your energy costs.